Building to a Solution: The Elements of a Fusion Breakthrough

 Advanced diagnostic and simulation technologies substantially improved understanding of the sources of implosion degradations, especially asymmetries and fuel contamination, or “mix.”
 A series of experiments conducted in 2019 tested the theory that including different types and amounts of dopants in the capsule shell could help control instability and reduce mix.
 The results were recorded using NIF’s CBI/SLOS “Super Camera”—the Crystal Backlighter Imager paired with the Single Line of Sight camera.

-In addition, the Target Fabrication team developed new metrology and manufacturing tools and tested different carbon crystalline structures in a drive to substantially reduce the surface and subsurface defects, called “pits” and “voids,” and thickness variations in the larger diamond target capsules needed for the hybrid experiments.
+In addition, the Target Fabrication Team developed new metrology and manufacturing tools and tested different carbon crystalline structures in a drive to substantially reduce the surface and subsurface defects called “pits” and “voids,” as well as thickness variations, in the larger diamond target capsules needed for the hybrid experiments.

 Progress accelerated in November, 2020, when Hybrid-E and I-Raum experiments achieved a burning plasma state for the first time, producing an energy yield of about 100 kilojoules, nearly double the previous record.
 A high-velocity Hybrid-E implosion with an extended laser pulse generated hot-spot pressures of about 300 gigabars (300 billion atmospheres).